 Working in partnership with parents is vital particularly as the young people often struggle to generalise skills between the two settings.
 Information sharing is crucial and all pupils have a home/school diary or access to the digital communication app 'Class Dojo' in which school staff write as often as necessary.
 Parents are encouraged to use the book/app to share information as often as possible.
 We aim to work together with parents and carers.
 They are encouraged to contact the school about any worries or concerns they have via the home/school diary or app, telephone or email.
-There are regular, planned opportunities for parents and carers.
+There are regular, planned opportunities for parents and carers to discuss their child's progress as well as opportunities to speak to other parents/carers.
 These offer the families a chance to talk informally to other parents about their experiences of Autism and offer advice to each other.